-- If the differential gear lock is not engaging properly, turn the handlebar back and forth to help it engage. - Riding before the differential gear lock is properly engaged will cause the vehicle speed to be limited until engagement is complete. - When the ATV is in four-wheel-drive differential gear lock, the maximum traveling speed is limited to 31 km/h (19 mi/h).
+- Riding before the differential gear lock is properly engaged (e.g., when the indicator and indicator light are flashing) will cause the vehicle speed to be limited until engagement is complete. - When the ATV is in four-wheel-drive differential gear lock, the maximum traveling speed is limited to 35 km/h (22 mi/h).
 However, if conditions require full engine power to be available, push and hold the override switch to disable the differential gear lock speed limiter.
-(See page 4-5 for a detailed explanation of this switch.)
+(See page 4-7 for a detailed explanation of this switch.)